John-Dig/CoinCounter/README.md

 Contains practice lessons from 1-21: closures
 1-22: not finished yet

-## scripts.js
+## coinCounter.js
-Contains Coin Counter and lesson 1-28, 29.
+Contains Coin Counter

+## scripts1-28_29.js
+Contains my walk thru with notes for 2 part lesson on Building a Functional Application

+## FunctionalApplicationComplete
+Contains end of lesson 29 refactored/ simplified version to run